andrewlee8247/covid-19/README.md

 # The Model's Performance

 The Cloud Vision model's accuracy is .86, with a precision score of .86 and recall score of .85.
-1164 images were used for training and 129 images were used for testing.

-The custom model's accuracy is .74, with a precision score of .75 and recall score of .74.
+The custom model's accuracy is .71, with a precision score of .75 and recall score of .74.
-1164 images were used for training and 129 images were used for testing.
+1164 images were used for training and 129 images were used for testing on both models.

 # Folders/Files